In 2022, 97% of top executives across the world said climate change is expected to impact company strategy and operations.

 Despite their impactful environmental, economic, and social returns, investments in local conservation projects are often boxed out of corporate sustainability portfolios.
 The reality is that with limited dollars to invest in ESG* or philanthropic giving, decision-makers allocate capital to the investments with measurable impact, verifiable data, and clearly articulated returns, which are often simply current business needs.

-The Texan by Nature UN SDG report card provides measurable and verifiable data to report on a project’s impact with detailed reporting standards.
+The Texan by Nature ROC Index provides measurable and verifiable data to report on a project’s impact with detailed reporting standards.
 It demonstrates the economic returns realized through conservation investments that may be seen as “too costly” without a return value next to them.
 It aligns the project to the globe’s most pressing goals for sustainable development and articulates a project’s value to a company’s broader strategy.

 Conservation organizations with limited resources most often allocate their budgets to on-the-ground projects, leaving end-of-project metrics capture and full economic analysis in the balance.
 But the return data is the door.